nmshd/documentation/_docs_explore/60-addresses.md

 ## Examples

-Below there are a few examples for valid Enmeshed Addresses.
+Below there are a few examples for valid enmeshed Addresses.

 ```text
 Realm: id1